Pattern Diagnostics

 If the issue is visible during normal use and on more than one test screen, record the conditions before contacting support.

 If the issue is visible during normal use, document it before changing many settings.
-Save the device model, display mode, brightness level, HDR status, color profile or screen mode, browser or app used, room lighting, and the test pattern that shows the issue most clearly.
+Record the device model, brightness, display mode, HDR status, color profile, browser or app, room lighting, and the pattern that shows it most clearly.
+Take photos that match what your eyes see, and add notes, because phone cameras can exaggerate tint, glow, and banding.

 Sources checked